Koopman and Perron-Frobenius Operators on reproducing kernel Banach spaces: Koopman and Perron-Frobenius operators on RKBS; discrete time systems

 \begin{example} We consider the space of band-limited functions $PW_A := \{\hat{g} : g \in \L^2((-A,A))\}$ where $\hat{g}$ denotes the Fourier-transform of a function $g$ and $A \in (0,\infty)$ is the band width.
 The space $PW_A$ is an RKHS\cite{paulsen, SS16} with kernel $k(x,y) = \mathrm{sinc}(A(x-y)) := \frac{1}{\pi} \frac{\sin (2\pi A (x-y))}{x-y}$ for $x \neq y$ and $k(x,x):= 2A$.
 The Koopman operator appears in time warping, that is when for the incoming signal $f(x)$ only the signal $h(f(x)) = U_fh (x)$ is observed\cite{azizi1999preservation}.
-The bandwidth of the time-warped signal $h(f(x))$ determines the Nyquist sampling rate\cite{bergner2006spectral} and therefore the question whether $h$ is in the domain of $U_f$, i.e. whether $U_fh$ still belongs to $PW_A$ is important.
-It was shown in \cite{lebedev2012functions,mukherjee2011range} that only injective affine maps induce bounded Koopman operators on the space of band-limited functions on $\R^n$.
-The celebrated Payley-Wiener Theorem\cite{SS16} characterizes the functions in $PW_A$ by their exponential growth -- in particular this shows that the space of polynomials is contained in $PW_A$. \end{example}
+The bandwidth of the time-warped signal $h(f(x))$ determines the Nyquist sampling rate\cite{bergner2006spectral} and therefore the question of whether $h$ is in the domain of $U_f$, i.e. whether $U_fh$ still belongs to $PW_A$ is important.
+It was shown in \cite{mukherjee2011range} that only injective affine maps induce bounded Koopman operators on the space of band-limited functions on $\R^n$, and the same result holds for the larger function space $\cup_{A > 0}PW_A$\cite{lebedev2012functions}.
+The celebrated Payley-Wiener Theorem\cite{SS16} characterizes the functions in $PW_A$ by their exponential growth -- in particular, this shows that the space of polynomials is contained in $PW_A$. \end{example}

-Another class of examples arise from Sobolev spaces with enough regularity and we state an easy condition for which diffeomorphisms induce bounded Koopman and Perron-Frobenius operators on these spaces.
+Another class of examples arises from Sobolev spaces with enough regularity and we state an easy condition for which diffeomorphisms induce bounded Koopman and Perron-Frobenius operators on these spaces.